 And so I was like, huh.

-So I was on one of those narrow edges, and I saw people just walking up the hill there and going onto a balcony onto the top.
+So I was on one of those narrow edges and I saw people just walking up the hill there and going onto a balcony onto the top.

-So I just walked up there with them, and by that time there were a crowd of people at the at the door, and uh and a broken window that were they were going in through the broken window and going through in through the door, and I was like, yeah, I'm definitely going.
+So I just walked up there with them and by that time there were a crowd of people at the door and a broken window that were they were going in through the broken window and going through and through the door.

 This is fascinating.

-And so I filmed as much as I could on my on my phone uh and then sprinted a few blocks up and uh to where there was a hotel with Wi-Fi and sent it to Moscow, and it was big news in Moscow, and they used all my material, and it was really good.
+And so I filmed as much as I could on my on my phone and then sprinted a few blocks up and to where there was a hotel with Wi-Fi and sent it to Moscow.

 And I thought I was like, this is my like lucky day.